har-in-air/ESP8266_ARDUINO_AP_OTA/README.md

 ![Screenshot](docs/scr3.png)

 Go back to the Arduino sketch.
 In the loop() method, enable the code to blink the led by changing #if 0 to #if 1.
 Now select the Arduino menu "Sketch->Export compiled Binary".
-This will export the compiled binary file to your Arduino sketch folder.
+This will compile the code and then export the compiled binary file to your Arduino sketch folder.

 ![Screenshot](docs/scr4.png)